 Keep in mind, I am not an expert, nor do I claim to be.
 However, there are some recognizable patterns here.
 While NFTs could revolutionize the industry, it’s much more likely that they’ll be used to wring a few more bucks out of us.
 Still, I am open to correction and invite you to let me know in the comments.

 Before we recall the past, let’s chat a bit about NFTs themselves.
-A non-fungible token is a tiny unit of data that gives you ownership rights over something, whether it’s a picture or video, or anything in-between.
-The reason it’s called non-fungible is that what you own isn’t physical.
-You aren’t buying a printed-out copy of a JPEG; you’re buying the rights to the image.
+A non-fungible token is a tiny unit of data that gives you ownership over something, whether it’s a picture or video, or anything in-between.
+Like a digital receipt.
+The reason it’s called non-fungible is that what you own isn’t tradeable.
+Something like money is fungible, because one dollar is equal to one dollar.
+However, every NFT token is unique.

 Subs, Not Dubs

 When MMOs entered the industry, they brought the concept of a subscription service with them.
 Let’s take a look at maybe the most popular MMO to date, World of Warcraft, in regards to the early days.
 In the bygone era of 2004, Blizzard released a little project called World of Warcraft, or WoW.
 The game was a smash hit, but had an interesting payment scheme.
 In addition to buying the base game, players were obligated to pay a subscription to play.
 Fast-forwarding to today, subscription models are the go-to for most MMOs, regardless of genre or platform.
 This could be a glimpse of how NFTs might function in the coming days, as something you need to purchase in order to play.